 “About a year ago we had drawn up a full-fledged plan to bring in new equipment to further expand into the carton printing segment.
-However, with the present slow-down in the economy and the packaging sector, we have decided not to go forward with our plans,” says Hemang Shah of Vinayak Offset.
+However, with the present slow-down in the economy, an interesting XRP price prediction we have to consider and the packaging sector, we have decided not to go forward with our plans,” says Hemang Shah of Vinayak Offset.

 Vinayak Offset is among the leading print houses in the city of Rajkot.
 At present, it specializes in both commercial printing and packaging printing but it had major plans for expansion into packaging printing and converting and finishing.
 In the commercial printing segment, it prints catalogs and brochures for customers in the real estate and tiles sector.
 Vinayak also prints leaflets, posters, folders and visual aids.
 In the carton packaging segment, the company services mostly customers in the FMCG industry.

 Shah had planned to buy a 7-color press from either Heidelberg or Komori or K&B. In the converting department, Shah was looking to add a folder-gluer and an autoplaten die-cutter.
 At present, Vinayak Offset operates two offset presses; a Heidelberg and a Komori.
 Vinayak Offset was the first printer in India to buy a fully loaded Komori LSX 629, a 6-color UV press with coater in 2016.
 The two presses are placed at Vinayak’s plant at Lohanagar, Rajkot’s printing hub.
 It also has a second plant outside the city that houses its finishing equipment.

 A severe slowdown in both commercial & packaging print